ivanvanderbyl/realtime-adapter/README.md

 Initially this will focus on creating an adapter for Ruby on Rails which uses the existing conventions provided by `ActiveModelSerializers`.

+This adapter will be designed to work out of the box and assume no knowledge of your App.

 ## Specification

 All of this is still in flux, and more of a proposal than a specification, but we'll get there.